ckb-js/nexus/docs/run-dev-ckb-blockchain.md

 ## Why

+Nexus wallet is connected to the CKB testnet/mainnet by default, thus there are some restrictions on the DApp development.
+For instance, it is not possible to modify the block generation frequency or the epoch length, and network stability may be uncertain.

-With a dev blockchain, you can connect your Nexus wallet to it and test your DApp locally.
+With a dev blockchain, you can take full control of the blockchain, change the configuration to build a test environment that is more suitable for DApp development.

 ## Download the latest CKB Binary